pdstools.ih.Plots¶

 - Return type:

-- action_distribution(*, by: str | None = 'Name', title: str | None = 'Action Distribution', query: pdstools.utils.types.QUERY | None = None, color: str | None = None, facet: str | None = None, return_df: bool | None = False) plotly.graph_objects.Figure | polars.LazyFrame ¶
+- action_distribution(*, by: str = 'Name', title: str = 'Action Distribution', query: pdstools.utils.types.QUERY | None = None, color: str | None = None, facet: str | None = None, return_df: bool = False) plotly.graph_objs.Figure | polars.LazyFrame¶

-Creates a bar chart showing the distribution of actions.
+Create a bar chart of action distribution.

 - Parameters: